 So, as it turns out, I've been writing and creating for all of my adult working life.
 For 22 years, I was a broadcaster.
 I wrote a lot of advertising copy and consulted on numerous advertising campaigns.
 I also worked several years as a broadcast journalist.

-But, when I turned 40, having no desire to spend the rest of my life in front of a microphone, I deccided it was time to do something different.
-My lifelong interest in politics seemed like a good option and, combining it with my broadcast backtground, I took a job doing communications with a gubernatorial campaign.
+But, when I turned 40, having no desire to spend the rest of my life in front of a microphone, I decided it was time to do something different.
+My lifelong interest in politics seemed like a good option and, combining it with my broadcast background, I took a job doing communications with a gubernatorial campaign.

 There you have it.
-That's how I got to the place of helping people decide if a career on the web will work for them.
-That's especially true for Baby Boomers, like me.
+That's how I got to the place of helping people decide if a career on the web will work for them, especially Baby Boomers, like me.